 The 2019 BH5K

 The 2019 race took place on Monday 26th August.
-For the first time, the age categories for male and female runners were equalised.
+For the first time, the race was chip-timed and age categories for male and female runners were equalised.

 |1||Crispian Bloomfield||15.54||Billericay Striders|